Michael A. Taylor Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.3 K/9, the sixth-best in the league.
+- The pitching staff for the Blue Jays has a collective 9.3 K/9, the sixth-best in MLB.

-- The Blue Jays have the 11th-ranked team ERA across all MLB pitching staffs (4.02).
+- The Blue Jays' 3.96 team ERA ranks 11th across all league pitching staffs.

-- Blue Jays pitchers combine to allow 68 total home runs at a rate of 1.3 per game (fifth-most in the league).
+- Blue Jays pitchers combine to rank 25th in baseball in home runs surrendered (68 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.